home page

 () indicates the capture group, () will save the matching values in each group from left to right, marked by the left bracket of the group, the group number of the first appearing group is 1, the second is 2, and so on

 (?:) indicates a non capture group.
-The only difference between a capture group and a non capture group is that, The values matched by non capture groups will not be saved
+The only difference between a capture group and a non capture group is that, The value of non capture group matching will not be saved

 Code language: javascript